jmehami1/mex_ChArUco_Pose/README.md

 The MATLAB MEX function for getting the pose of a ChArUco board from the native OpenCV implementation in C++.
 Link to relevant OpenCV documentation can be found [here](https://docs.opencv.org/4.5.5/df/d4a/tutorial_charuco_detection.html).

 **ArucoPixDect.mexa64**

-There is also a MATLAB MEX function for getting the identified markers of a ArUco board in pixel coordinates from the native OpenCV implementation in C++.
-This does NOT estimate the pose of an ArUco board.
+The MATLAB MEX function for getting the identified markers of a ArUco board in pixel coordinates from the native OpenCV implementation in C++.
+This does **NOT** estimate the pose of an ArUco board.
 The pose can be estimated using Perspective-n-Point algorithms such as [IPPE](https://au.mathworks.com/matlabcentral/fileexchange/56571-tobycollins-ippe).

 The MEX functions should be located in the `bin` directory with a  `.mexa64` file type (assuming if built on x64 Linux OS).
 There are included MATLAB test scripts to check if the functions work.

 ## Requirements

 - MATLAB (Tested with 2020b)
 - OpenCV 4.0 or higher
+- The ArUco markers **must** have a surrounding white border to be detected

 ## Building Mex Functions